celalcakiroglu/tsc/_build/html/_sources/WebGL_Tri.txt

 - *index*: Every edge is assigned an integer valued index.
 Boundary edge indices have values from "zero" up to  "number of boundary edges -1" and interior edges have indices from "number of boundary edges" up to "total number of edges -1".
 - *nodeIndices*: A list containing the indices of the two nodes defining the edge.
-- coords: A one dimensional Float32Array, containing the x and y coordinates of the nodes defining the edge (for OpenGL purposes).
+- A one dimensional Float32Array, containing the x and y coordinates of the nodes defining the edge (for OpenGL purposes).
 - *interior*: A boolean property that has a "false" default value and becomes "true" for interior nodes.
 - *oppositeNodeIndices*: Every interior edge has two opposite nodes.
 The indices of these opposite nodes are pushed into this initially empty list if the edge is interior.
 - *oppositeAngles*: Similar to oppositeNodeIndices.